 But the orthopedist’s job was thorough: he quickly could find the spot causing the pain thanks to his experience and specialized equipment (in my case a dislocated knee-cap), and then he gives advice on the following step to be taken – we have to operate!

-A regular check-up visit to my family doctor, an internist actually, finally casted a new light on my pain-issue.
+A regular check-up visit to my family doctor, an internist actually, finally cast a new light on my pain-issue.
 How?
 He examined me from another perspective.

-Next to getting the insight that nothing is build to last for ever, I also got a recipe for these soles and now, a year later, all pain is gone!
+Next to getting the insight that nothing is built to last forever, I also got a recipe for these soles and now, a year later, all pain is gone!

-Which made clear again, where often the real problem lies, as well in medical care as in the industry: there is no focus on what’s essential (and no excepting that nothing lasts).
+Which made clear again: often the real problem lies, in medical issues as well as in industry, in lack of focusing on what’s essential (and the ignorance that nothing lasts).

-There are many examples to be found within companies – and a lot of them have ill postures!
+There are many examples to be found within companies – and a lot of these companies have ill postures!

-As in my personal case, also the CEO’s of companies run to their ‘orthopedics’ to have an examination because of a pain.
+As in my case, also the CEO’s of companies run to their ‘orthopaedics’ to have an examination because of pain.
 The X-rays made by the consultants quickly reveal where it hurts and the findings are mostly likewise to the one on my knee – we have to operate!

-Next is to cut away fat, strengthen ligaments, correcting bones and lift faces: lean-management, six-sigma, a new CI-program, or any of the methods that can be applied, are all like the orthopedic’s findings, they are all valid and relevant.
-Not that you get me wrong: without them we cannot react efficiently.
-Sometimes it’s even better to just do away with the symptoms, specially then, when the cause is obvious.
+What follows is cutting away the fat, strengthen ligaments, correcting bones and lift faces: lean-management, six-sigma, a new CI-program, or any of the methods that can be applied, are all like the orthopaedic’s findings, they are all valid and relevant.
+Not that you get me wrong: without them, we cannot react efficiently to symptoms we occur.
+Sometimes it’s even better to just do away with the symptoms, especially then, when the cause is plain and obvious.

-But it is increasingly more difficult in companies to have a holistic view on where the ‘pain’ comes from, and to find somebody who can provide a remedy to eliminate the root cause.
+But it is increasingly more difficult in companies to have a holistic view of where the ‘pain’ comes from and to find somebody who can provide a remedy to eliminate the root cause.
 It’s way easier to start curing the symptoms than painstakingly search for the deeper source of the problem.

-For instance: it does hurt, when revenues are below expectations.
-As a cure you can give twist to the margin, in order to get rid of the pain, according to the motto: down with the price, even more down with the cost.
+For instance: it does hurt when revenues are below expectations.
+As a cure, you can give a twist to the margin, to get rid of the pain, according to the motto: down with the price, even more down with the cost.
 If the pain remains, there is the tendency to remove it with the ‘organ’, mostly done through portfolio pruning, restructuring, joint-venture or the closure of parts of the company.

-When companies have this confidence, are self-aware and are supported to find the essential, they can cure most problems in a sustainable manner.
+When companies have this confidence, are self-aware and are supported to find the essential, they can cure their problems effectively.